vird/public_documentation/docs/SDK/SDK API/Contract Management.md

 ### **decodeOutputMessageBody**

-`decodeOutputMessageBody` - decodes an outbound message body created externally.
+`decodeOutputMessageBody` - decodes an outbound message body.
+It has an optional `internal` parameter; bu default it is set to `false`

 ### **decodeRunOutput**